populationgenomics/metamist/docs/installation.md

 ## Web Client Setup

-The Metamist web client is a React single page application that calls the Metamist apis and displays metadata in a user interface.
+The Metamist web client is a React single page application that calls the Metamist APIs and displays metadata in a user interface.

 To get up and running you will need [nodejs](https://nodejs.org/en) installed, there are a few options for managing node versions but we recommend [fnm](https://github.com/Schniz/fnm) as it is lightweight, simple and provides a similar api to `nvm` while being much much faster.